Mumsfilibaba/3D-Programming-Project/README.md

 # 3D-Programming-Project
 This is my final project in the 3D Programming course at BTH (DV1542) taken during my second year.

-The application compiles for Windows and supports both DirectX 11 and OpenGL.
+The application compiles for Windows and supports both DirectX 11 and OpenGL (The API used is toggable with a define in Main.cpp).

 **Features:**
 * Normal mapping